Linear time-invariant system: Overview

-The fundamental result in LTI system theory is that any LTI system can be characterized entirely by a single function called the system's impulse response.
+Through these properties, it is reasoned that LTI systems can be characterized entirely by a single function called the system's impulse response, as, by superposition, any arbitrary signal can be expressed as a superposition of time-shifted impulses.
 The output of the system $y(t)$ is simply the convolution of the input to the system $x(t)$ with the system's impulse response $h(t)$.
 This is called a continuous time system.
 Similarly, a discrete-time linear time-invariant (or, more generally, "shift-invariant") system is defined as one operating in discrete time: $y_{i} = x_{i} * h_{i}$ where y, x, and h are sequences and the convolution, in discrete time, uses a discrete summation rather than an integral.

-LTI systems can also be characterized in the frequency domain by the system's transfer function, which is the Laplace transform of the system's impulse response (or Z transform in the case of discrete-time systems).
-As a result of the properties of these transforms, the output of the system in the frequency domain is the product of the transfer function and the transform of the input.
+LTI systems can also be characterized in the frequency domain by the system's transfer function, which for a continuous-time or discrete-time system is the Laplace transform or Z-transform of the system's impulse response, respectively.
+As a result of the properties of these transforms, the output of the system in the frequency domain is the product of the transfer function and the corresponding frequency-domain representation of the input.
 In other words, convolution in the time domain is equivalent to multiplication in the frequency domain.